Starburst Enterprise web UI#

 Query#

-The Query dropdown menu contains the Query editor tab, a web-based client interface for writing and executing SQL queries, and the Saved queries tab to save and manage queries written in the Query editor.
+The Query dropdown menu contains the Query editor tab, a web-based client interface for writing and executing SQL queries, and the Saved queries tab to save, manage, and share query tabs.
+The Shared with me tab lists query tabs that have been shared by other query owners to your assigned roles, and lets you preview and run queries in shared query tabs.

 Data products#